- Red, dry, itchy skin

 Dermatitis is an irritating skin condition that affects millions of people around the U.S. However, there are a few ways to help prevent dermatitis and reduce inflammation at home.
 Firstly, take stock of any products you use that could irritate the skin.
 Also, try switching to detergent for sensitive skin, using mild and fragrance-free cleansers, and limiting bath time for children.
 Other ways to help manage dermatitis are by using special moisturizers to keep the skin hydrated.
 Dermatitis is a very uncomfortable condition to live with, but there are many ways to help to make the progression better.
 During a consultation with Dr. Ness, we can recommend the best products from our full, in-house line to supplement your daily skincare.

 Dermatitis can be very frustrating to live with, since it can cause embarrassment and discomfort.
 Fortunately, Dr. Ness can help you explore treatment options during a consultation at our Fargo office.
-To schedule an appointment, contact us by calling or filling out our online form.
+To schedule an appointment, contact us or directly book online.